PanupatC/CustomHUD/README.md

 * The addon in its current state only support default theme.
 Other themes had not been updated to be compatible and had been removed from this repository

 ## Commands
-/hud lock: Allow you to move the hud with left click, doing this command again lock it back so it won't intercept mouse.\
+`/hud lock`: Allow you to move the hud with left click, doing this command again lock it back so it won't intercept mouse.\
-/hud hide: Show/Hide the hud\
+`/hud hide`: Show/Hide the hud\
-/hud debug: Show the id of the buffs/debuffs\
+`/hud debug`: Show the id of the buffs/debuffs\
-/hud theme nameOfTheTheme: Change the theme

 ## Recurrent problem
 If the hud disappear randomly, it means memory location used to detect if the chat is expanded is not correct (due to an update or modified client)\